 If you are content with your photos you will never really, truly, get better.
 Practice is great, and it does help you improve.
 However, practice without aim, and without the intention of getting better (really it isn’t practice if you aren’t trying to improve) is either very inefficient or just straight up ineffective.
 Becoming a better photographer is time-consuming and requires a lot of learning.

 Thankfully, since we live in such a connected world, learning isn’t as hard as it once was.
 There are so many free (and cheap) resources out there that will help you take the photos you dream of.
 Or the photos you see on Instagram.
 Books and Youtube are the two best resources that I can recommend for learning photography.
 There are many amazing channels that provide free information about everything regarding photos.
 Really, the internet is wonderful.

 If you don’t mind spending some money though (although not much!), there are also a few great photography books I would recommend.
 These books personally helped me A LOT, and I honestly can’t recommend them enough.

-Stunning Digital Photography – If you can only get one book, let it be this one.
+- Stunning Digital Photography – If you can only get one book, let it be this one.
 SDP (Stunning Digital Photography) it an amazing resource that covers both the basics and more advanced photography for EVERY style of photography.
-Not only that, but it comes with video, and access to their Facebook group!
+Not only that, but it comes with many videos and access to their Facebook group!
 This book will definitely help you in becoming a better photographer!